szarnyasg/duckdb-web/_posts/2022-10-28-lightweight-compression.md

 ### Run-Length Encoding (RLE)

 [Run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding) (RLE) is a compression algorithm that takes advantage of repeated values in a dataset.
-Rather than storing individual values, the data set is decomposed into a pair of (value, count) tuples, where the count represents how often the value is repeated.
+Rather than storing individual values, the dataset is decomposed into a pair of (value, count) tuples, where the count represents how often the value is repeated.
 This encoding is visualized below.

 <img src="/images/compression/rle.png"
-     alt="Data set stored both uncompressed and with RLE compression" width="100%"
+     alt="Dataset stored both uncompressed and with RLE compression" width="100%"
      />